ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_secprof_wanopt.rst

 auth_group
 ++++++++++

-- Description: Optionally add an authentication group to restrict access to the WAN Optimization tunnel to peers in the authe
+- Description: Optionally add an authentication group to restrict access to the WAN Optimization tunnel to peers in the authentication group.

-  ntication group.